 Located in Downtown Woodstock inside the historic Hubbard house.
 Executive Chef Daniel Porubiansky, the former executive chef for Atlanta’s Chulio group, has experience in German and French kitchens and relationships with local farmers that are evident in the menu at Century House.
 The menu offers a variety of options, from burgers and fish & chips to Jack & Coke glazed pork belly.
 There are also several meat and cheese options allowing for the perfect appetizer.
 Check out this awesome piece of Woodstock history!

 “For veterans, by veterans.”
-Semper Fi was founded in 2015 by Marine veterans Ralph and Carrie Roeger.
+Semper Fi was founded in 2015 by Marine veterans Ralph and Carrie Roeger and is another one of the top restaurants in Woodstock.
 Military regalia and memorabilia decorate the walls, and awesome American classics are served here.
 Best known for their burgers, there are 13 different burger options on the menu!
 There’s the “Always Loyal,” a classic cheeseburger, and there are also more unique options like the “K-Bay,” which has pineapple, Swiss cheese, and a teriyaki glaze.
 Stop in to honor local veterans and first responders and enjoy some great food!

 Located in Downtown Woodstock.
 Chef David Silverman said that “Reel is a chef-driven, fresh seafood concept, with an emphasis on fresh fish.”
 Oysters are served on the half-shell, making for the perfect appetizer.
 A wide variety of seafood entrees, such as pan-seared scallops, are available.
 If you’re wanting something else, other options are available such as a half roasted chicken and a coffee-crusted ribeye.
 In addition to serving lunch and dinner daily, Reel also offers brunch on Sundays.
 Come check out this awesome seafood place!